WQVD

-WQVD (700 AM; "92.3 The Outlaw") is a radio station licensed to serve Orange–Athol, Massachusetts, United States.
+WQVD (700 AM) is a radio station licensed to serve Orange–Athol, Massachusetts, United States.
 The station is owned by Kurt Jackson's Hampden Communications Co.
-It broadcasts a classic country radio format, under the "92.3 The Outlaw" branding.
+It simulcasts the classic hits format of commonly-owned WQVR in Webster.

 History

 WQVD signed on May 13, 1956, as WCAT, operating on 1390 AM.
 Original owner Miller's River Broadcasting sold the station to Tri-State Radio in 1960, who in turn sold it to Berkshire Broadcasting in 1969.
 By 1971, the station had a middle-of-the-road format, which it would retain into the 1980s, as the station was sold to P&S Broadcasting in 1975.

 In 1983, WCAT moved to its current position on 700.
 The station changed its call sign to WPNS, reflecting its ownership, in 1987; after just over a year, however, the station reverted to WCAT.
 WCAT subsequently discontinued locally originated programming; by 1996, the station was a talk radio station, affiliated with the Talk America network.
 An FM sister station on 99.9 FM (now WKMY) was launched on December 4, 1989.

 In 1998, P&S sold WCAT and WCAT-FM to CAT Communications Corporation (a company controlled by Jeff Shapiro), who in turn sold the stations to Citadel Broadcasting in 2000.
-Citadel operated the WCAT stations as part of its Worcester group of stations, even though Arbitron considered the stations to be within the Boston market.
+Citadel operated WCAT-AM-FM as part of its Worcester group of stations, even though Arbitron considered the stations to be within the Boston market.
 Several months after Citadel took over, WCAT went silent while its tower was replaced, putting the station in danger of having its license canceled by the Federal Communications Commission (FCC) for failing to broadcast for a year; when it returned in late October 2001, just before its November 1 deadline to do so, it simulcast the oldies format of WCAT-FM.
 By the following year, WCAT had been leased out to a Spanish language operator that implemented a religious format.

 Citadel sold WCAT and its FM sister station, by then WAHL, to Northeast Broadcasting, controlled by Steve Silberberg, in 2003.
 Silberberg subsequently purchased WGAW (1340 AM) in nearby Gardner, and in 2004, WCAT began simulcasting its talk format.
 The station was renamed WJOE in 2005; it subsequently resumed separate programming, and after a stint as an oldies station, WJOE joined ESPN Radio on January 2, 2008.

 WJOE was to switch to a Brazilian format on March 16, 2009; this format was to be programmed by Langer Broadcasting Group as a sister station to WSRO.
 However, this format change did not occur, and the station remained with ESPN Radio.